2020 Vault Rankings

 For the fifth year in a row, White & Case has been ranked the top international arbitration practice in the world by Global Arbitration Review (GAR), which announced White & Case's top spot at its GAR 100 awards ceremony in Paris on April 4.

-A team of lawyers in our New York office helped win a precedent-setting settlement for approximately 30,000 children in Flint, Michigan, who had been exposed to lead-tainted water during the city's water crisis.
+A team of lawyers in White & Case’s New York office helped win a precedent-setting settlement for approximately 30,000 children in Flint, Michigan, who had been exposed to lead-tainted water during the city's water crisis.
 The settlement ensures that every child will receive the most sophisticated testing available to measure the impact of lead exposure.
 Michigan will pay more than US$4 million to cover the cost of the screenings.
 White & Case served as co-counsel with the Education Law Center and the American Civil Liberties Union of Michigan.

 - White & Case is advising several large non-U.S. banks on the preparation and filing of annual resolution plans with U.S. banking authorities and addressing supervisory concerns as to plan adequacy.